Tufin/oasdiff/BREAKING-CHANGES.md

    ```

 ### Deprecating APIs
+Before deleting an endpoint, it is recommended to give consumers a heads-up in the form of "deprecation".
-oasdiff allows you to [deprecate APIs gracefully](API-DEPRECATION.md) without triggering a breaking-change error.
+Oasdiff allows you to [deprecate APIs gracefully](API-DEPRECATION.md) without triggering a breaking-change error.

 ### Ignoring Specific Breaking Changes
 Sometimes, you want to allow certain breaking changes, for example, when your spec and service are out-of-sync and you need to correct the spec.
 Oasdiff allows you define breaking changes that you want to ignore in a configuration file.
 You can specify the configuration file name in the oasdiff command-line with the `--warn-ignore` flag for WARNINGS or the `--err-ignore` flag for ERRORS.
 Each line in the configuration file should contain two parts:
-1. method and path (the first field in the line beginning with slash) to ignore a change to an endpoint, or the keyword 'components' to ignore a change in components
+1. Method and path (the first field in the line beginning with slash) to ignore a change to an endpoint, or the keyword 'components' to ignore a change in components
-2. description of the breaking change
+2. Description of the breaking change

 For example:
 ```